amy-20000726/251Assignment1-Ma-Ziqi-Lang-Feifan/README.md

 ## 3.Division of labor
 Ziqi created the respository,we used git to upload files.

-Ziqi: New Open Exit T&D
+Ziqi: New Open Exit T&D  (upload the zip of project)

-Feifan: Select Copy Paste Cut
+Feifan: Select Copy Paste Cut  (upload Readme and the two report(Metirics,PMD))

 We did the other parts together.(We also communicated by 'issues' in github.)